tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Schemas.md

     ![Demo](./images/schemamixin11.png)

-    Scroll  down and hit Apply
+    Scroll down and click Apply.

     ![Demo](./images/schemaapply.png)

-14. Next, we will be adding fields to the 'orderDetails' object Click "+Add Field" next to this object
+14. Next, we will be adding fields to the 'orderDetails' object Click "+ Add Field" next to this object

     <kbd><img src="./images/schemamixin12.png"  /></kdb>

-15. On the Field Properties panel to the right add the following
+15. In the Field properties panel on the right, add the following:
     - FieldName = orderFlag
     - Description = Order Flag
     - Type = Integer